RCIC-UCI-Public/website-rcic/docs/source/slurm/slurm.rst

   :ref:`request Slurm Lab account <slurm lab account>` and add a note that this request is for GPU account.

+:bluelight:`gpu32`
+   There are two types of GPUs in the gpu32 partition - L40S and RTX6000.
+To run on an RTX6000 (Blackwell) GPU, you must explicitly request it with ``--gres=gpu:RTX6000``.
+   Be aware that these GPUs are double SUs of L40S.
+This is due to the 2.5X price difference between the existing L40S nodes and the Blackwell GPU Nodes

 :bluelight:`free-gpu`
   Anyone can run jobs in this partition without special account.